OpenMPT/openmpt/doc/module_formats.md

   any file that would normally be accepted by the loader.
-In particular, this means that any header checks must not be any more aggressive than they would be in the real loader (hence it is a good idea to not copy-paste this code but rather put it in a separate function), and the minimum additional size passed to `CSoundFile::ProbeAdditionalSize` must not be higher than the biggest size that would cause a hard failure (i.e. returning `false`) in the module loader.
+In particular, this means that any header checks must not be any more aggressive than they would be in the real loader (hence it is a good idea to not copy-paste this code but rather put it in a reusable function), and the minimum additional size passed to `CSoundFile::ProbeAdditionalSize` must not be higher than the biggest size that would cause a hard failure (i.e. returning `false`) in the module loader.
 * Probing functions **may** return ProbeSuccess for files that would be rejected